huaminghuangtw/Evergreen-Notes/Permanent-Notes/learning-is-the-single-best-investment-that-you-can-make-for-your-time.md

 Stick to the **basics/fundamentals** and **big picture**, then you can learn anything you want

-* Don't overlook the basics.
-Don't ignore the foundation.
+* Don’t overlook the basics.
+Don’t ignore the foundation.
 * Learning is a condensing and incremental process.

 Always starting from the most basic and simplest level, then adding more complexities gradually

 * Because it takes a lot more time going backward
-* It's very important to _crawl_ before you can _walk_
+* It’s very important to _crawl_ before you can _walk_
 * See also: [First-Principle Thinking](first-principle%20thinking.md)

 ---